biolink/biolink-model/docs/index.md

  * [enabled by](enabled_by.md) - holds between a process and a physical entity, where the physical entity executes the process
     * [molecular activity➞enabled by](molecular_activity_enabled_by.md) - The gene product, gene, or complex that catalyzes the reaction
  * [enables](enables.md) - holds between a physical entity and a process, where the physical entity executes the process
+ * [exact match](exact_match.md) - holds between two entities that are identical to each other, with a high degree of confidence
+    * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
  * [expressed in](expressed_in.md) - holds between a gene or gene product and an anatomical entity in which it is expressed
  * [expresses](expresses.md) - holds between an anatomical entity and gene or gene product that is expressed there
  * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with